brandons209/Red-bot-Cogs/README.md

 ##### Activitylog
 Full V2 port with most of the cog rewritten from [calebj](https://github.com/calebj/calebj-cogs).
 This is an all in one logger for all sorts of discord messages and events.
 **Features:**
-- Track messages, attachments, voice channel states, audit log entries, DMs, and also who deletes messages and performs other audit log actions.
+- Track messages, attachments (url or download), voice channel states, audit log entries, DMs, and also who deletes messages and performs other audit log actions.
 - Customizable log file rotation.
 - Global/per guild/per channel logging preferences
-- Pull logs for a  channel or audit logs, with customizable time ranges either in specifying exact dates or an interval from the current time.
+- Pull logs for a channel or audit logs, with customizeable time ranges either in specifying exact dates or an interval from the current time.
 - Track user statistics (how many messages sent, how many bot commands, how long in voice chats) per guild.
 - Track username changes globally.
 - Upgraded userinfo command that includes user stats and number of bans, mutes, and kicks.

+#### Cost Manager
+Allows dynamically setting costs for any commands registered to Red.
+Supports setting costs on a hierarchy that follows user > role > guild.
+Also can set guild wide roles that can use commands for free, and overriding these for certain commands.
+It also sends receipts to users and edits that message as they run commands so they can track their spending.
+**Warning:** from the way its setup, it will print a custom exception message to console every time a user tries running a command but doesn't have enough money.
+It's the only way I figured out how to get the command to cancel before invoke, raising an exception.
+I am currently figuring out how to add a permission hook instead to cancel the command without needed to raise an error.
+Currently the hook won't process removing credits from a user.
+**Features:**
+- DM receipts will only notify the user once if it fails to send the message.
+- Follows hierarchy, checks user cost first, then role cost, then guild wide cost and guild wide free roles.

-#### AdminCustom
+#### Economy Trickle
-Will be changed to standalone admin-extension, currently outdated.
+Currently rewriting parts from [Sinbad](https://github.com/mikeshardmind/SinbadCogs).
+Nothing changed yet.

 #### Events
 Made for a friend, pretty messy.
 Send custom events and log time since that event.
+Unsupported and won't be updated for much else.

+#### MoreAdmin
+More admin commands that provide various functionality.
+**Features**:
+- Purge(kick) inactive users with a specific role.
+Can purge by last message or account age.
+DM's user with a notice of removal and an invite link to rejoin the guild.
+Logs purges to modlog.
+- Set channel to display online/total users for guild.
+- Log "suspicious" users who join.
+Suspicious users are new accounts, threshold to determine an account as new can be set.
+- Give and remove roles based on user's currents roles.
+This allows setting a role to be giveable by users who have a specific set role.
+- Set a role to be pingable for a specific amount of time.
+- Hidden say and selfdm commands for setting helpful aliases with these commands.
+- Send, send attachment, edit, and get commands for bot's messages.
+Useful for sending rules by the bot so that anyone can edit those.
+- List all users with a role quickly and easily.

 #### Pony
 Search derpibooru for pony images.
 Ported from [Alzarath](https://github.com/Alzarath/Booru-Cogs).